petrukhnov/roboarm2018.makerobots.eu/README.md

    * a link to your video,
    * 3-5 direct links to the pictures,
    * a short description.
-8. If < 100 submissions, then everyone will participate in the live streamed competition.
-If there are 100 or more submissions, the best creations will be selected by judges.
-9. The live rounds will be on 2018-12-31.
+8. The live rounds will be on 2018-12-31.
 During each match, participants control their arm with their preferred method to complete tasks in a given order.
 Your date may vary based on your timezone.
-10. When the final match ends and points are calculated, the winners will be announced.
+9. When the final match ends and points are calculated, the winners will be announced.
-11. Rewards will be sent within 72 hours after the winners announcement.
+10. Rewards will be sent within 72 hours after the winners announcement.

+Example of the pull request: https://github.com/petrukhnov/roboarm2018.makerobots.eu/pull/2

 ## Contacts